arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ### Valves Control

 The valves can be controlled manually by using the onboard button, one tap opens the valve one, two taps valve two, and so on.
-Also, the valves can be controlled automatically by the system when the soil moisture is poor.
+Also, the valves can be controlled automatically by the system when the soil moisture is poor, for this we must enable the "Smart mode" by tapping the button five times.
 The working time of the valves is monitored and reported on the cloud to enable an efficient visualization of the average daily use.

+*** These valves are latching ones, which means they are activated by a pulse.
+The polarity defines if it opens or closes.
+This pulse must be in the range of 20-40 ms, more than that can damage the latching outputs. ***

 ### Water Usage